 Starbucks store location analysis

 Starbucks is one of the biggest coffee brands in the world.
 Since founded in 1971 in Seattle, Washington, it has been constantly growing and now has more than 22,519 stores worldwide (starbuscks.com).
-The purpose of this project is to understand the underlying logic of Starbucks store opening strategy, so as to extract transferable insights for other similar brands.
+The purpose of this project is to understand the underlying logic of Starbucks store opening strategy using data, so as to extract transferable insights for other similar brands.

 The primary data set is from Kaggle.com, containing 25,600 Starbucks store location information in 73 countries and areas.
 The data set was collected in February, 2017.
 Four additional data sets are also included for a complete analysis, including world country GDP, population, corruption index and country code.
 The shiny app is here.